-If you are in a hurry and just want to find out what we thought was the best baby hip seat carrier then the Bebamour Baby Carrier was our recommendation for those on a budget.
-The Pognae No. 5 was our top pick for those wanting a premium option.
+If you are in a hurry and just want to find out what we thought was the best baby hip seat carrier in 2020 then the Pognae No. 5 was our top pick.

 Hip Seat Carriers are a specialized type of carrier that broadly distributes the weight of your baby.
-Most will have a removable seat that sits around the hip area and can help the wearer cope with the weight of a larger baby or toddler.
+Most will have a removable seat that sits around the hip area and can help the wearer cope with a larger baby or toddler.

-This allows for more weight to be distributed around the waist area, and makes you less top heavy.
-This removed some pressure from your shoulders and back compared to a standard soft structured baby carrier.
+This allows for more weight to be distributed around the waist area, and makes you less top-heavy.
+This removes some pressure from your shoulders and back compared to a standard soft structured baby carrier.

 While the frame can be a little bulkier due to the hip seat itself, they remain very user-friendly and are not any more complicated in the design of the straps and buckles.